k-koech/neighborhood-django/README.md

-# PROJECT REVIEW APPLICATION
+# NEIGHBORS APPLICATION
-#### The app is a project review, 21/09/2021
+#### The app is a Neighbors App, 27/09/2021
 #### **By Kelvin Kipchumba**
 ## Project Description
-    The application allows a user to post a project he/she has created and get it reviewed by other users.
+    The application allows user to know what is happening in his/her neighborhood most of the time.
+Its also a platform where important meeting, theft or even death cases are announced
 ## Setup/Installation Requirements
     - Download a file in the code section to the desired folder
     - Extract the files